teh/pure11/README.md

 * Unboxed math on a per-function basis
 * Nice facilities (modules) for concurrency/parallelism, using `std::thread`, `std::async`, etc. under the hood
-* Compiler or lib options for other types of memory management — e.g. the Boehm (or other) GC
 * `BigInt` via GNU GMP
 * Stricter exports in C++ code